 Yet, this can only work if you’ve been running ads for a while and have historical data that shows how much it currently costs for you to get a conversion.

-It's critical that you have conversions set up correctly..
+This is why it's critical that you have conversions set up correctly.

 As you can see, most of these automated systems only work if you have historical data that Google can use to determine which searchers have the most potential for becoming leads for your business.